wp-plugins/tidy-tag-cloud/readme.txt

 See the plugin file or the readme on github for more information.

 == Changelog ==

+= 1.0.2 =
+* Confirmed compatibility with WP 3.6
+* Fixed an error in the case of no tags

 = 1.0.1 =
 * Added the show_rel argument